-- Make the natural variation value quite high (air and pitch) and randomize them. - Use the round robin feature if you are using the same instrument twice - To add some variation to the velocities, select the dice next to the velocity to attack for sustain, legatos and time. - Set a value for the flutter transition and randomize it as well. - The most important part will be the pitch aspects, so increase the note pitch imprecision, as well as the pitch variation and pitch variation time, and randomize them.
+- Put the natural variation value somewhere between 105-115% (air and pitch) and randomize them. - Consider using the round robin feature if you are using the same instrument twice - To add some variation to the velocities, select the dice next to the velocity to attack for sustain, legatos and time. - Set a value for the flutter transition and randomize it as well. - The most important part will be the pitch aspects, so increase the note pitch imprecision, as well as the pitch variation and pitch variation time, and randomize them.

-Once all this is set, it should have plenty of variation, but a good solution to make it even more convincing is to go a step further and just have two different MIDI files with randomized note positions as well as slightly different air flow controls.
+Once all this is set, it should have plenty of variation, but a good solution to make it even more convincing is to go a step further and just have two different MIDI files with humanized note positions as well as slightly different air flow controls.
 The best solution would even be to just play the performance twice as it wil introduce all of the necessary variation.